ndrewpj/FastFlowLM/docs/install.md

 - ⚡ **CPU/NPU:** AMD Ryzen AI laptop with XDNA2 NPU
 - 🖥️ **OS:** Windows 11

-> While FastFlowLM can run with 16 GB RAM, complex models (e.g., 3B or 8B) may require up to 32 GB for optimal performance and caching.
+> While FastFlowLM can run with 16 GB RAM, complex models (e.g., 3B or 8B) may require up to 32 GB for optimal performance and longer context length (more kv cache).

 ---